-We all possess this fascinating thing called an ego.
+The power of humility does more than opens doors—it sets the entire stage for our character and shapes who we are.
+We as humans all possess this fascinating thing called an ego.
 For years I prided myself on not having an ego but that was simply not true.
 We have an ego, and we need an ego.
 Being able to recognize our ego and keep it under control is crucial to us succeeding in business and life.
 This is a never-ending battle of using our ego to provide us with strength and confidence, yet never allowing it to destroy what we have built or plan to build with arrogance.
 Humility is that necessary medicine to keep us in check.
 Here are three areas that humility will open for us.

 Open to Learn

 The best leaders around the globe brim with confidence but they also possess an ability to learn from their mistakes.
 They recognize that they do not have all the answers and are secure with that.
 In fact, their goal is to surround themselves with people smarter and more gifted than they are.
-Humility is the foundation to check our ego at the door and be open to ideas around us.
+The importance of humility sets the foundation to check our ego at the door and be open to ideas around us.
 It allows us to improve and grow in every area of life, as it’s rare that the first idea we come up with is the best and only idea to consider.

 Open to Connect

 The acclaimed British writer C.S.
 Lewis said, “Humility is not thinking less of yourself, it’s thinking of yourself less”.
-In terms of connecting with other human beings in this world, I don’t know if there is any better advice.
+In terms of connecting with other human beings in this world, I don’t know if there is any better advice when establishing humility in relationships.
 The fastest way to connect with someone is to ask questions and find something that you either relate to or find interesting.
 People generally love to talk about themselves, so give them that opportunity and seek connection.
+Learning how to control your ego in a relationship will solidify this connection, even if it isn’t fully clear at first.
 In due time it will be reciprocal and then you can feed your ego by answering questions about yourself as well.